ndaversa/hubot-github-bot/README.md

 - hubot github reminders in every room - Be nosey and see when other rooms have their reminders set
 - hubot github delete hh:mm reminder - If you have a reminder at hh:mm, I'll delete it.
 - hubot github delete all reminders - Deletes all reminders for this room.

+####Notifications via Webhooks
+In order to receive github notifications you will need to setup a github webhook for either your entire organization or per repository.
+You can find instructions to do so on [Github's website](https://developer.github.com/webhooks/creating/).
+You will need your hubot to be reachable from the outside world for this to work.
+GithubBot is listening on `/hubot/github-events`.
+Currently the following notifications are available:

+* Pull Request Assignment (please ensure the webhook sends pull request events for this to work)

+Note: in order for direct messages (notifications) to work GithubBot attempts to fuzzy match the github name or github login to someone on your team.
+It has been tested primarily on the [Hubot Slack adapter](https://github.com/slackhq/hubot-slack), but it should work elsewhere.
+If GithubBot cannot find a matching user it drops the notification and logs the failure to the console.